C-130 AMP Program Receives Contracts, Heads Into Uncertainty

-The USA’s C-130E/H fleet suffers from 2 key problems: (1) many aircraft, especially Air National Guard planes, aren’t flyable, or won’t remain so much longer; and (2) their avionics are too old to meet modern standards for flight in civil airspace.
+The USA’s C-130E/H medium air transport fleet suffers from 2 key problems: (1) many aircraft, especially Air National Guard planes, aren’t flyable, or won’t remain so much longer; and (2) their avionics are too old to meet modern standards for flight in civil airspace, just as standards are set to tighten in 2015.

 The 1st problem is being addressed by major structural rework, inspections, and groundings.
 The 2nd problem was supposed to be addressed by the C-130 AMP program, begun in 2001 in order to improve aircraft fight-readiness, flight times, flexibility, and fuel use.
-Higher than expected costs have left the US military considering program cancellation, however, even as initial AMP contracts, and progress, continue to inch along…
+Higher than expected costs left the program yo-yoing between possible cancellation and slowed progress over the last few years, and the near-death experiences eventually caught up to it.
+C-130 AMP was cancelled in the FY 2013 budget, while the USAF searches for alternatives that it might be able to afford.
+A study by the Institute for Defense Analyses (IDA) came up with such options that could deliver most of AMP’s capabilities for a significantly lower price tag.

 The C-130 AMP

-The C-130 AMP program was originally supposed to cost $7 million per aircraft.
-It would consolidate 13 Mission Design Series sets into one common core avionics suite with 5 mission families: Combat Delivery (C-130 AMP), and 4 unique Special Operations sets which would come under a separate contract.
+The C-130 AMP program was originally supposed to cost $7 million per aircraft, in order to consolidate 13 Mission Design Series sets into one common core avionics suite with 5 mission families: Combat Delivery (C-130 AMP), and 4 unique Special Operations sets which would come under a separate contract.

 A successful AMP program offers a number of benefits: simplified training, better reliability, improved navigation and communications, easier insertion of new technologies, and the fuel and flexibility benefits of all-airspace access.
 Sweden has modified its Tp84/C-130 aircraft for exactly those reasons.